"Lynny,

 like ones from 2006, when I was in Ukraine, apparently pleading for my sister to send me some electronic mail:

-every week, i get my hopes up high, higher than jane and michael ever flew their kites, that i'll get an e-mail from you, and then every week my kite gets caught, cut, wounded, bloddied, clubbed, and rent in the likes of a whomping willow tree when i see that there is not a word from my beloved guya.
+rat-a-tat-tat-tattyevery week, i get my hopes up high, higher than jane and michael ever flew their kites, that i'll get an e-mail from you, and then every week my kite gets caught, cut, wounded, bloddied, clubbed, and rent in the likes of a whomping willow tree when i see that there is not a word from my beloved guya.basically i almost die a bloody death when i'm left without anything from you.because i love you.and i want to hear from you.i love you.have a great week,skabsislyn

 Her response: